edanliahovetsky/BLine-Lib/README.md

 Use the BLine-GUI for visual path planning, with paths stored as JSON files and loaded by the library.

-**Advantages:**
-- Visual path editing with real-time feedback
-- Easy iteration without code changes
-- Non-programmers can contribute to path tuning
-- Version control friendly (JSON diffs are readable)

 ### 📄 JSON Primary: Lib + JSON Loading

-Define paths directly in JSON files without using the GUI—great for teams comfortable with text editors.
+Define paths directly in JSON files without using the GUI.

-**Advantages:**
-- No additional tooling required
-- Full control over path structure
-- Quick copy-paste between paths
-- Easy batch modifications via find/replace

 ### 💻 Code Only: Lib + Code-Defined Paths

 Define all paths and constraints programmatically in Java—no external files needed.

-**Advantages:**
-- Everything lives in version control with your code
-- Dynamic path generation at runtime
-- No deploy directory dependencies
-- IDE autocomplete and type safety
-- Ideal for generated or computed paths

 ## Performance